MIDS-scaling-up/v2/week08/labs/README.md

 Try with your own search terms and license options.
 How were the results?

-Try running the same search terms with both google-images-download and datr.
+Try running the same search terms with both Bulk-Bing-Image-downloader and datr.

 - Which is giving better results for you?
 How are they better?
 - Which is faster?